 Highly Competitive Electronics Design

 For any company built on a principle of pushing the boundaries of innovation, the electronic hardware design market is a great place to thrive.
-Because of how the industry moves forward, clients are seeking ever more complex PCBs and other components to make smaller, cheaper and faster embedded systems.
+Because of how the industry moves forward, clients are seeking ever more complex PCBs and other components to make smaller, cheaper and faster-embedded systems.

-The demands placed on PCBs especially (such as copper wire density) by the more complexly designed electronics have been matched by 3D modeling design software to make these feats possible.
+The demands placed on PCBs especially (such as copper wire density) by the more complexly designed electronics have been matched by 3D modelling design software to make these feats possible.
 These programs continue to be pushed to the limits by electronic designers.

-The physics modeling of such software is also becoming increasingly accurate, a fact which makes the prototyping phase even more cost-effective for clients while simultaneously allowing for greater creativity on the part of the designer.
+The physics modelling of such software is also becoming increasingly accurate, a fact which makes the prototyping phase even more cost-effective for clients while simultaneously allowing for greater creativity on the part of the designer.